PatilPrajakta14/TPO-s-Virtual-Assistant/README.md

 - /test : A test route to check database connectivity

 ### Contact
+Team Members:

+- Prajakta Patil
+- Shivani Dangal
+- Sayali Kulkarni

-For any issues, suggestions, or contributions, please feel free to open an issue or contact the author directly.
+For any questions or feedback, please contact us at pprajakta1406@gmail.com

+Thank you for exploring our TPO's Virtual Assistant.
+If you find this project useful, please consider starring the repository on GitHub!